Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 What Is Generative AI?
 A Comprehensive Guide

-Artificial intelligence seems to be everywhere.
-Excitement, fear, and speculation about its future dominate headlines, and many of us are already using AI for personal and work activities.
+Artificial intelligence is everywhere.
+Excitement, fear, and speculation about its future dominate headlines, and many of us already use AI for personal and work tasks.

 Of course, it’s generative artificial intelligence that people are talking about when they refer to the latest AI tools.
-Innovations in generative AI make it possible for a machine to quickly create an essay, a song, or an original piece of art based on a simple query from a human.
+Innovations in generative AI make it possible for a machine to quickly create an essay, a song, or an original piece of art based on a simple human query.

 This guide takes a deep dive into the world of generative AI.
 We cover different generative AI models, common and useful AI tools, use cases, and the advantages and limitations of current AI tools.
 Finally, we consider the future of generative AI, where the technology is headed, and the importance of responsible AI innovation.